W3rni0/NahamCon_CTF_2020/readme.md

 ![](assets//images//phphonebook_4.png)

-we now only need to add an emergecy variable and we get the flag:
+we now only need to add an emergency variable and we get the flag:

 ![](assets//images//phphonebook_5.png)